What is lead?

 - Don't let your children play in areas of exposed soil, especially near the house, where lead may be present.

-- Lead from plumbing is more likely to enter your water if it is hot or if the water stays in contact with the pipes for extended periods of time.
-If you live in a building with old pipes or an old hot water heater, use cold tap water for cooking and drinking.
-Run it for 15 to 30 seconds or until it's as cold as it can get.
+- Flush your pipes before drinking, and only use cold water for cooking and drinking.
+Lead from plumbing is more likely to enter your water if it is hot or if the water stays in contact with the pipes for extended periods of time.
+Running the water until it’s as cold as it gets flushes out the water that was sitting in the pipe that is likely to contain more lead.

 - Do not allow food or drinks to come in contact with products that may contain lead, such as imported cookware or ceramics, unless you know there is no lead in them.